imsushant12/AWS-Notes/53_AWS_Amplify.md

 ## AWS Amplify Gen 2

-**Amplify Gen 2** is a new evolution of Amplify that introduces **Infrastructure-as-TypeScript**, more dev-friendly workflows, and increased customization
+- A new evolution of Amplify that introduces Infrastructure-as-TypeScript, more dev-friendly workflows, and increased customization

 ### Features of Amplify Gen 2